E4rr0r4/PythonForgeAI/README.md

 This tool is designed to be a flexible and adaptable tool, with a variety of settings that you can adjust to meet your specific needs.

-**Warning** This is only a first version, improvements and implementations are planned and under development.
+**Warning** This is only a first version, improvements and implementations are planned and under development. 'roadmap.txt'

 ## How it works
-PythonForgeAI uses a very direct approach, it works in several steps:
+PythonForgeAI uses a simple and very direct approach, it works in several steps:
 1. **Prompt**: The user provides a prompt describing the problem to be solved.
 2. **Tasks generation**: It generates a list of tasks to be carried out to accomplish the project.
 3. **Code generation**: PythonForgeAI uses OpenAI's GPT-4 language model to generate code in response to the prompt.